 Root Canal Therapy – Manahawkin, NJ

 Do you have a severe toothache that won’t stop throbbing?
 Is it distracting you from sleeping, working, and completing daily responsibilities?
 The likely cause of your extreme discomfort is an infection that’s hidden deep beneath the visible surface of your tooth, in the chamber.
 Infections that have progressed may only be able to be treated with a root canal in Manahawkin.
-Although they have a bad reputation, with advancements in technology and techniques in the dental world, Dr. Robert Young is able to make the process virtually pain-free.
+Although they have a bad reputation, with advancements in technology and techniques in the dental world, Dr. Robert Young is able to make root canal therapy in our Manahawkin, NJ dental office virtually pain-free.
 Plus, root canal therapy can also save your natural tooth from needing to be extracted, so you can enjoy a complete, natural set of pearly whites for decades to come.

 What is Root Canal Therapy?